Car Insurance Declaration Page: How to Read & Understand Your Policy Summary

 Lender not listed as loss payee Could cause loan compliance issues

 If you spot any of these issues, contact your insurer immediately.
 Most corrections can be made same-day, and your insurer will issue a corrected dec page.
-Don't wait until you need to file a claim to discover a problem.
+Keep records of all communications.
+Don't wait until you need to file a claim to discover a problem — by then, it may be too late.
+For full context on every section of your policy beyond the dec page, reviewing your complete car insurance policy is always a smart move.

 Smart Savings Made Simple!